google/mesop/docs/guides/deployment.md

 ### Create Dockerfile

-This file is the exact same as what was shown earlier in the Dockerfile section.
+This file is the exact same as what was shown earlier in the Docker section.
 Just showing it again to avoid confusion.

 ```Docker title="Dockerfile"